 high: soft seats, room for luggage, few stops

 CZK 20/30 (ticket for children)

-individual tourists, couples with children of 5 years old and upwards
+individual tourists; couples with children of 5 y.o. and older

-Please use this plan, to find Airport Express stop at Prague Airport.
+Please use this plan to find the Airport Express stop.

-The trip by Prague Airport shuttle bus (for instance, by Prague Airport Transfers SRO or CEDAZ) is cheaper than it is by taxi, but more expensive than it is by Airport Express.
-Transfers taken on the spot will take you to metro, but if you book a seat in Prague tourist shuttle in advance, it will take you to any hotel in the city.
+The trip by Prague Airport shuttle bus (for instance, by Transfers SRO or CEDAZ) is cheaper than taxi but more expensive than Airport Express.
+Transfers taken on the spot will take you to the metro, but if you book a seat on a Prague tourist shuttle in advance, it will take you to any hotel in the city.
 Small minibuses are less comfortable than AEs, but they overcome traffic jams easier and get to the destination faster.

 from 05:30 a.m. to 09:30 p.m.

 (if you take a transfer at the airport):